Sugar cookies on a glass plate. There are two decorated stars on top.

 Freezing baked sugar cookies

-• After the cookies are baked, cool them to room temperature.
+• Cool the baked sugar cookies to room temperature

 • Pop the cookies into a freezer bag or a sealed container.